hrzsea/Unstable-Homotopy-Forum-2026/index.md

 # Unstable Homotopy Forum at AMSS
 ## <font color=DeepSkyBlue size=5 face="黑体"> Aug.
-12-16, 2025 </font>
+03-07, 2026 </font>

 The forum is dedicated to sharing recent advances and key techniques, fostering collaboration, formulating new problems, and inspiring interdisciplinary research in related areas such as manifolds, geometry, and algebra.

-The event will take the form of a workshop-style forum, featuring 10 invited speakers, each delivering a series of two one-hour talks.
-This format is designed to promote deep academic communications, encourage mutual learning, and allow ample time for meaningful discussions.
+The event will follow a workshop-style forum format, featuring about 18 invited speakers, each delivering a 50min talk.

 (Please note this forum is paperless)